yasith46/Simple-11bit-Signed-Calculator/README.md

-# Simple 11-bit Unsigned Integer Computer
+# Simple 11-bit Signed Integer Computer
-This project aims to create a 11-bit simple computer.
+This project aims to create a simple 11-bit signed integer computer.
 The project was done using _Quartus Prime Lite 20.1.1_

 The project consists of following modules (the ticked ones have been completed):
 - [x] CLA - 4-bit Carry Look Ahead adder